laryskasagan/laryskasagan.github.io/_pages/about.md

 permalink: /about/
 ---

 I am an engineer with a strong passion for Artificial Intelligence, Machine Learning, and Data Science.
 Currently, I am pursuing my Master's in Computer Science with a focus on Machine Learning and Data Science.
 I am particularly intrigued by the potential of data to uncover insights, optimize processes, and inform better decision-making.
-By applying advanced statistical techniques, machine learning algorithms, and data visualization, I strive to transform complex datasets into actionable and impactful solutions.
-With a solid foundation in computer engineering, I enjoy tackling challenging problems and constantly seek opportunities to apply and deepen my knowledge in the dynamic and evolving field of data science.

 ### 💼 Current Role